ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 the Transport System may implement the establishment of a new Connection by simply beginning to use a new stream of an already established transport connection.
 This, then, means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
-Therefore, when a Transport System's "Initiate" Action is called without Content being handed over, it cannot be guaranteed that the other endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event may not be called upon an active endpoint's Inititate.
+Therefore, when a Transport System's "Initiate" Action is called without Messages being handed over, it cannot be guaranteed that the other endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event may not be called upon an active endpoint's Inititate.
-Instead, calling the ConnectionReceived event may be delayed until the first Content arrives.
+Instead, calling the ConnectionReceived event may be delayed until the first Message arrives.

 ## Handling racing with "unconnected" protocols {#unconnected-racing}